About The Deeside Naturalists' Society

 Current

-There are five hides with one having two storeys and is reckoned, by many members, to be the coldest place in the area - regardless of the time of year!
+There are four hides with one having two storeys and is reckoned, by many members, to be the coldest place in the area - regardless of the time of year!

 westhide